Swinerton: History

 Swinerton Incorporated was founded in 1888 by Charles Lindgren.
 In the late 1800s, Lindgren partnered with Lewis Hicks, a civil engineer who pioneered the innovation of steel-reinforced concrete in buildings.
 During the construction of the Fairmont Hotel in San Francisco the Great Earthquake & Fire of 1906 occurred and one of the few buildings to survive was the Fairmont Hotel.

+In 1908, Charles Lindgren and his brother Fred formed the Lindgren Company.
+The Swinerton name would eventually come in after estimator Alfred Bingham Swinerton joined the team and helped grow the company significantly.

 Swinerton also built San Francisco's Ghirardelli Square, as well as one of the first green buildings in the nation, the Weyerhaeuser Headquarters in Federal Way, Washington.
 Swinerton also develops and has constructed high-rise offices including the San Francisco Centre, Levi's Plaza and the Gap Worldwide Headquarters.

 Swinerton Renewable Energy was formed on 2008.
-In its first ten years, it built over 3.5 GW of projects and also provides solutions for their long-term operation and maintenance.
+In its first ten years, it built over 3.5 GW of projects.